 Restorative justice calls for victims to be central to justice.
 Restorative justice programs appear to have significant potential for addressing victim concerns and needs.
 Restorative justice offers a hopeful vision of justice for victims, but good intentions and wonderful ideas are not enough.
 Substantial challenges must be met if this vision is to prove a reality rather than a mirage.
 Restorative justice suggests that we need to change our lenses requiring us to change our questions.

 - What happened?

 - Whose obligations and responsibilities are these?

 - Focuses on the harm.

 - Wrongs or harms result in obligations (accountability vs. punishment).

-Restorative Justice balances concern for all
+- Restorative Justice balances concerns for all

 - Primarily about forgiveness and reconciliation